askasp/ask8/README.md

 ## How to use
 ### Connecting
     1. Send ssh pub key to aksel
     2. Copy ~/.kube/config from remote to local ~/.kube/config
     3. Open a tunnel with ssh -N -L localhost:16443:localhost:16443 root@167.99.218.91
     4. Use kubectl as normal from your terminal

-    might need this (I didnt)
+    might need this (I didn't)
     sed -ie "s/127.0.0.1/$SERVERIP/g" ~/.kube/config

 ### Namespaces